skarlekar/fargate-patterns/README.md

 Following is the output of running Apache Bench:
 ![Output of Apache Bench](https://github.com/skarlekar/fargate-patterns/blob/master/images/auto-scaling-output.png)

-In the following picture you can see that Fargate has scaled-out as a result of the load.
+In the following picture, you can see that Fargate has scaled-out as a result of the load.
 ![Fargate caught in action](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-demo.png)

 ## Conclusion
-Each application is unique and solving different needs based on the business requirements.
+Each application is unique and solving different needs based on business requirements.
 If the task of infrastructure management is too onerous and/or if you only want to pay for your computing time, then Fargate may be the right choice for you.

-On the other hand, if you need greater control of the network resources or have large container workloads that warrant maintaing a cluster of servers to run ECS or EKS, then stick with the latter.
+On the other hand, if you need greater control of the network resources or have large container workloads that warrant maintaining a cluster of servers to run ECS or EKS, then stick with the latter.

 ### Scenarios where Fargate is most Beneficial
 Fargate can be used with any type of containerized application.
 However, this doesn’t mean that you will get the same benefit in every scenario.
-Fargate would be most beneficial for projects that need to reduce the time from ideation to realization such as proof-of-concepts and well-designed, decoupled, micro service based architectures deployed in production environments.
+Fargate would be most beneficial for projects that need to reduce the time from ideation to realization such as proofs-of-concept and well-designed, decoupled, micro service-based architectures deployed in production environments.

 **Applications can consist of a mix of Fargate & Lambda to exploit the Serverless model.**